 Abortion is legal in Pennsylvania and clinics are open.
-The U.S. Supreme Court's recent ruling in Dobbs v.
-Jackson Women's Health Organization did not change Pennsylvania law regarding abortion care.
+The U.S. Supreme Court's ruling in Dobbs v.
+Jackson Women's Health Organization did not change Pennsylvania law regarding abortion care.1

-Under Pennsylvania law, people under 18 years old are required to get permission from a parent to have an abortion--or obtain an order from a judge to permit the minor to have an abortion without telling their parents through a process called "judicial bypass."
+Under Pennsylvania law, people under 18 years old are required to get permission from either a parent or a judge to have an abortion.
+If a young person can't or does not want to obtain parental consent, they can go to a confidential court hearing and request permission from a judge.
+This process is called "judicial bypass."
+You don't have to pay any money to get a judicial bypass.